-The Paul Crissey Research Grant will be awarded in January 2018 by The California Professional Society on the Abuse of Children (CAPSAC).
-CAPSAC annually awards a grant of $500 for outstanding research in the field of child maltreatment.
+The California Professional Society on the Abuse of Children (CAPSAC) annually awards a grant of $750.00 for outstanding research by a graduate student (up to one-year post/pre MA/Ph.D. degree) in the field of child maltreatment.
 The recipient will also receive a one-year membership to APSAC (American Professional Society on the Abuse of Children) and CAPSAC.

 The American Professional Society on the Abuse of Children, founded in 1987, is a nonprofit national organization focused on meeting the needs of professionals engaged in all aspects of services for maltreated children and their families.
 Especially important to APSAC is the dissemination of state-of-the-art practice in all professional disciplines related to child abuse and neglect.

 CAPSAC aims to provide additional support to California professionals working in the field of child abuse through training, consultation, advocacy and networking.